Zynga CEO says he’s on the lookout for more acquisitions – TechCrunch

 “As you know, we’ve been a consolidator inside of this business for a while, and we’re going to continue to be on offense [looking for] great companies, great cultures, great teams that we can bring into Zynga,” Gibeau told me.

-In the last year alone, Zynga acquired two game studios based in Istanbul —Peak Games for $1.8 billion and Rollic for $180 million (in the latter case, it only acquired 80% of the company initially).
+In the last year alone, Zynga acquired two game studios based in Istanbul — Peak Games for $1.8 billion and Rollic for $180 million (in the latter case, it only acquired 80% of the company initially).

 “There are now four or five examples of us having done this successfully,” Gibeau said.
 “When we started, nobody was picking up our phone calls.
 Now when we call, we are a bit of a destination of choice for a lot of developers out there.”